ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

 	->Then click Save to X Configuration File, and quit.
 ```

-install trizen (AUR wrapper)
+install trizen or any AUR wrapper
+What the AUR is, is a collection of USER created packages for Arch  Linux users to pull from.
+These can be game installers, programs  compiled from git repositories, beta drivers, or other programs that  aren’t included in Arch’s main repos.
+That being said, it is VERY smart  to LOOK at the PKGBUILD of a package before installing it, to see what  it does, where it installs things, and if the auther has added any notes about installing it.
+If you find a package on the AUR you want to  install, you use the AUR wrapper the same way as pacman.
+AUR packages can be found  here: https://aur.archlinux.org/

 ```
 git clone https://aur.archlinux.org/trizen.git
 cd trizen
 makepkg -si
 ```

-What the AUR is, is a collection of USER created packages for Arch  Linux users to pull from.
-These can be game installers, programs  compiled from git repositories, beta drivers, or other programs that  aren’t included in Arch’s main repos.
-That being said, it is VERY smart  to LOOK at the PKGBUILD of a package before installing it, to see what  it does, where it installs things, and if the auther has added any notes about installing it.
-If you find a package on the AUR you want to  install, you use yay the same way as pacman.
-AUR packages can be found  here: https://aur.archlinux.org/

 Many AUR packages compile from source, so you will want to speed up  compile times.
 I have a few small tips for that as well.
 First, you will need to know the amount of cores your processor has, and will need to  know if your processor supports Hyperthreading or SMT.
 For example, if  you own an i7 4770k, you have 4 cores and support hyperthreading,  essentially giving you 8 cores.
 Ryzen 1700x 8 cores, 16 threads – counts as 16 cores.
 If your processor does NOT support SMT/hyperthreading,  such as an AMD FX-8350, you would just need to know the core number.
 FX-8350 has 8 cores.